If you are looking for Cook Interview Questions, you have come to the right place.

 This question is frequently asked during line cook interviews.

-• Say made properly as customers may have allergies.
+- Say it is made correctly, as customers may have allergies.

-• If the food is not made properly the customer may return the item which would cause a delay.
+- If the food is not made correctly, the customer may return the item, delaying the delivery.

 Cooking is a craft, I like to think, and a good cook is a craftsman — not an artist.
 There’s nothing wrong with that: The great cathedrals of Europe were built by craftsmen — though not designed by them.
 Practicing your craft in expert fashion is noble, honorable, and satisfying.